ccapdev1920T2/s12g3/README.md

 # Acknowledgments
 1. Sir Arren Antioquia for teaching us the necessary topics to develop a web application.
 2. Stack Overflow community for providing supplemental solutions to code-related problems our brain cells can't solve.
 3. Sean N. wants to thank the devs of SOMA and Hellblade: Senua's Sacrifice.
-He wouldn't have finished his part if he didn't finish those **great** games first.
+He wouldn't have finished his part if he didn't finish these **great** games first.
 4. DLSU for not suspending class amidst the COVID-19 pandemic.
 This project would've been left unfinished if DLSU suspended the class.